gocaveman/tmeta/README.md

 ## Create and Update Timestamps, and Dates in General

-Create and update timestamps will be updated at the appropriate time with a simple call to the appropriate method on your struct, if it exists:
+Create and update timestamps will be updated at the appropriate time with a simple call to the corresponding method on your struct, if it exists:

 ```golang
 // called on insert